danieldufek03/Senior-Project/README.md

   <a target="_blank" href="#"><img src="https://img.shields.io/badge/Development-Alpha-ff2052.svg"></a>
 </p>

+---

+### About

 ``antikythera`` is the software component of the IMSI-Catcher Detector device Finding Ray.
 It is built with Python to catch [IMSI-Catchers](https://en.wikipedia.org/wiki/IMSI-catcher), also known as Stingrays, Dirtboxes, or malicious base stations.
 IMSI-Catchers are used globally by many police departments to spy on citizens, organizations for corporate espionage, and other malicious actors seeking to Man-in-The-Middle (MiTM) cellular communications.

-Antikythera is:
+Antikythera :

 *  Designed to be usable on Windows, Linux, and OSX.
 *  Capable of running on both x86 and ARM architectures (PCs, Android, iPhone, RaspberryPi, etc.)
 *  Built to run without a lot of resources in an embedded environment.
-*  Uses a software defined radio.
+*  Can use a software defined radio or hardware.

 But most importantly it is not yet as advanced or reliable as [SnoopSnitch](https://opensource.srlabs.de/projects/snoopsnitch) and [AIMSICD](https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector).
 Both of which have also provided invaluable documentation allowing for this project to exist and attempt to provide an IMSI-Catcher detector that is not required to be a phone.
+And if you need real protection you should use one of them for now.

-## Quick Install
+### Quick Install

 To install first ensure Tshark the command line utility for Wireshark is installed, see the [wireshark documentation](https://www.wireshark.org/docs/wsug_html_chunked/ChBuildInstallWinInstall.html) for information on Windows setup or run ``apt-get install tshark`` on Linux.
 Then install with pip:

     pip install antikythera

-## Development Environment Setup
+### Development Environment Setup

-### Windows
+##### Windows

 Wireshark must be installed for the ``pyshark`` library to have access to the packet dissectors it needs.
 See the [Wireshark Documentation](https://www.wireshark.org/docs/wsug_html_chunked/ChBuildInstallWinInstall.html) for details.

-### Linux
+##### Linux

 Setup a virtual environment to ensure system packages are not used::